sarowish/ytsub/README.md

 | `subs`      | includes the ids of subscribed channels |
 | `instances` | includes the invidious instances        |

-Every entry in these files are separated by lines.
+Every entry in these files is separated by a line.

 To subscribe to channels add their ids to `subs` file.
 Example `subs` file: